Perkedel/Kaded-fnf-mods/README.md

 ## studio
 We have studio in GameBanana https://gamebanana.com/studios/35672 .
 Just to seize the opportunity before anyone impersonate our brand, as well as to contain and collects our mods in GameBanana yay.

+edit: goned the day. we lack more than 1 person after 1 week.

 ![](https://github.com/Perkedel/kaded-fnf-mods/raw/stable/LastFunkinMomentsLogo.png)